Yamaha R5: The two-stroke era

 In the early 1970s, a 350 cc engine was considered large for a two-stroke engine.
 Two-stroke street motorcycles from Yamaha, Suzuki and Kawasaki collectively developed a reputation as "giant-killers".
-Even though four-stroke motorcycle engines (not chassis) were being developed rapidly, during the 1970s, two-strokes were able to best them in straight-line performance at times.
+Even though four-stroke motorcycle engines (not chassis) were being developed rapidly, during the 1970s, two-strokes were able to beat them in straight-line performance at times.
 Because of the lighter weight of the engine and chassis, two-strokes were typically dominant on curved roads.

 During the '70s, the two stroke developments were between Kawasaki, Suzuki, and Yamaha.
 At this time, Soichiro Honda was alive and active in his company.
 He did not personally like two-strokes, so Honda stayed focused on four-strokes.
 As the decade went by, Suzuki added displacement, cylinders, and water cooling, culminating in the GT750, a touring bike.
 Kawasaki added cylinders and displacement, ending with the infamous H2 750 Mach IV.
 By default, Yamaha became the bantamweight, maxing out with a 400 cc twin, still air-cooled.